nf-core/metatdenovo/docs/usage.md

 > Please, check the [EUKulele documentation](https://eukulele.readthedocs.io/en/latest/#) for more information about the databases.

-> There is a bug in EUKulele program that doesn't allow you to download some databases properly, check [EUKulele issue](https://github.com/AlexanderLabWHOI/EUKulele/issues/60).
+> :warning: There is a bug in EUKulele program that doesn't allow you to download some databases properly, check [EUKulele issue](https://github.com/AlexanderLabWHOI/EUKulele/issues/60).
 Meanwhile the developers are fixing this bug, we reccomand to download the database manually.
 To do so, follow these steps:

 - Create conda environment:
 ```bash